 Added by abc for dance on August 10, 2016 at 12:45am — No Comments

 I was recently asked to present a few classes at a small conference geared towards hypnotists, not my normal dance, exercise, anatomy type of student to be sure.
-During the time spots I wasn't presenting, I was welcome to participate in classes that other people were presenting and these ran the…Continue
+During the time spots I wasn't presenting, I was welcome to participate in classes that other people were presenting and these ran the gamut from clinical topics to self hypnosis and then applications to other…Continue

 Added by abc for dance on March 17, 2016 at 8:00am — No Comments